Home Overview Spelling Grammar Usage Translate

 Form: verb-root + hyphnette + eer / eerm / eert

-To view lists of these types of function nouns, click on "function noun example" in the list column at top of this page.
+Lists of function nouns are viewable on "function noun examples", at top of this page.

 Non-functional Gender-specific Nouns